 🟧 Tier 1 Data Center Graphic

-The below shows a typical graphic of a Tier 1 Power and Cooling Infrastructure, these can differ from project to project dependent on the design and installation, so only provided as an example.
+Below is a typical graphic of a Tier 1 Power and Cooling Infrastructure; these can differ from project to project depending on the design and installation, so only provided as an example.

 🟧 Benefits of Designing and Installing a Tier 1 System

-The Tier 1 data center has some great benefits for a client, when compared to a facility that has not been designed inline with a standard and using general office infrastructure.
+The Tier 1 data center has some great benefits for a client, compared to a facility not designed in line with a standard and using general office infrastructure.

 Below is a list of eight that we can think of: